columbia/fairtest/src/fairtest/api/README.md

 #### Dictionary Fields

-* record: The record to register as a json object
+* record: The record to register as a json object.

 #### Return Codes
 * 200 (OK) -- Resources successfully returned